CBZ-D-velop/Ansible-Role-Labocbz-Install-Node-Exporter/README.md

 ### 2023-08-07: First Init

 * First init of this role with the bootstrap_role playbook by Lord Robin Crombez

+### 2023-08-07-b: Confs, SSL/TLS, Auth

+* Role can handle SSL/TLS
+* Role handle loglevel and port configuration
+* Crypto material have to be created and deployed before (no generation)
+* Role doesn't handle the hashing of the password

 ## Authors